-Thanksgiving is about being thankful for what we have, and this year we're thankful for these eight great destinations across America!
+Thanksgiving is about being thankful for what we have, and this year we're thankful for these 12 great destinations across America!

 Get a taste of the great outdoors this Thanksgiving with a trip to the Great Smoky Mountains!
 America's most visited National Park surely will not disappoint.
 In late November, expect to find an abundance of crunchy autumn-colored leaves and a lack of crowds.
 This makes it a great time for hiking, and with over 150 official trails in the Park, fitness and nature enthusiasts are sure to find something to match their skill level.
 And after an exhausting trek through the wilderness, be sure to head on over to the local Applewood Farmhouse for a full Thanksgiving spread complete with turkey, mashed potatoes, and delicious apple fritters!